carlosp420/nymphalidae_diversification/response_to_reviewers.md

 **2. Response:**

-> As reviewer 1 suggested, our text gave the impression that we were criticizing the method MEDUSA.
-We have rewritten the following sections to clarify our criticism **that relying on the inferences made on only one tree (the MCC tree) is risky as analyses of equally good hyphoteses (other trees from the posterior distribution) cand potentially return different results.
+> * As reviewer 1 suggested, our text gave the impression that we were criticizing the method MEDUSA.
+We have rewritten the following sections to clarify our criticism **that relying on the inferences made on only one tree (the MCC tree) is risky as analyses of equally good hyphoteses (other trees from the posterior distribution) cand potentially return different results**:

-> * abstract
+> * Abstract
-  *
+"In evolutionary biology, analysis of maximum credibility trees in the software MEDUSA (modelling evolutionary diversity using stepwise AIC) is a popular method for estimation of shifts in diversification rates.
+We investigated whether phylogenetic uncertainty can produce different results by extending the method across a random sample of trees from the posterior distribution of a Bayesian run."

+> * Results -> Phylogenetic uncertainty in the MultiMEDUSA approach We changed the sentence "We tested MEDUSA..." to "We used MEDUSA to find out...".

+> * Also, as suggested by the reviewer 1 (point 16 lines above) we improved the discussion.

+> * We have added the following in the Conclusions to acknowledge that the reported behaviour might also occur in analyses of other taxa:
+> " However, by using a
+MultiMEDUSA approach, we found that for this Nymphalidae dataset some of these splits might be greatly affected by phylogenetic uncertainty.
+> We recommend that all datasets should be analyzed using both approaches, MEDUSA and MultiMEDUSA, in order to test whether the results are robust when phylogenetic uncertainty is taken into account."